Skip to content

 You can also specify the number of tasks your job will use for parallel executions using the following option:

---ntasks-per-node=ntasks: request ntasks per node (be careful when using multiple nodes : choose the correct number which match your simulation needs).
+-n, --ntasks=<number>: Advises the SLURM controller that job steps run within the allocation will launch a maximum of number tasks and to provide for sufficient resources.
+It defines the total tasks for the job (accross all nodes) and the default is one task per node. --ntasks-per-node=ntasks: request ntasks per node (be careful when using multiple nodes : choose the correct number which match your simulation needs).
 If used with the --ntasks option, the --ntasks option will take precedence and the --ntasks-per-node will be treated as a maximum count of tasks per node.
 Meant to be used with the --nodes option.

 Request two nodes and one task (core) per node with the following command: